portsoc/hangman-in-branches/README.md

 ## Viewing the code

-Now that you have selected a branch, view the code in your favorite editor.
-But make sure to open the "hangman-in-branches" folder (not individual files within it).
+When viewing the code in your favourite editor, make sure you are opening the "hangman-in-branches" folder (not individual files within it).
 So for example in Visual Studio Code, make sure you select "Open Folder" as opposed to "Open".

 Always start by reading the `README.md` file to see what were the objectives for the branch and notes on its implementation.